 Through providing an extensive Branched chain amino acid profile, including leucine, iso leucine and valine, casein allows for the repair and recovery of muscle fibres, which cannot only decrease muscle soreness, but also help you achieve your goals at a quicker rate.

 Through helping to shorten recovery time, casein protein can help you to go that extra mile in the gym and increase strength and power.
 Both casein and whey protein play important roles within muscle development- but due to differing properties, each should be part of your sports supplement regime.

-Believe it or not consuming casein protein can also benefit your dental health!
-Studies have shown that casein consumption can help boost teeth enamel, helping to reduce acid erosion.
+Believe it or not, consuming casein protein can also benefit your dental health!
+Studies have shown that casein consumption can help to boost teeth enamel, helping to reduce acid erosion.

-Scientific studies show casein protein can take up to 7 hours to digest (2), which is just about as long as the average person sleeps every night.
-Casein extends the release of amino acids into the bloodstream, improings nitrogen retention (necessary for protein synthesis).
+Scientific studies show that casein protein can take up to 7 hours to digest (2), which is just about as long as the average person sleeps every night.
+Casein extends the release of amino acids into the bloodstream, improving nitrogen retention (which is necessary for protein synthesis).

-Remember, however, that any period spent sleeping is time when your body isn’t getting any new nutrients.
-As you are probably aware, if you run out of amino acids in your bloodstream your body can start breaking down muscle proteins to fuel itself.
+Remember, however, that any period spent sleeping is time that your body isn’t getting any new nutrients.
+As you are probably aware, if you run out of amino acids in your bloodstream, your body can start breaking down muscle proteins to fuel itself.